 Find my simple recipe here.
 It is basically all I have used for over 5 years, and it’s rare that I need to rewash anything.
 I also have a liquid version here.
 Soapberries are another alternative; read all about them here.

-White soapy residue being left behind on clothes – you might be using too much washing powder, reduce the amount and try again.
-Your washing machine might also need a clean – do so by pulling apart the bits that come apart, and give them a thorough clean with hot water, some bicarb & salt or this Cleaning Paste and some ?.
+Troubleshooting Tips: White soapy residue being left behind on clothes – you might be using too much washing powder, reduce the amount and try again.
+Your soap powder may not be fine enough – add a small amount of washing powder, at a time, to a blender and give it a whizz (beware of the dust).
+Your washing machine might also need a clean – do so by pulling apart the bits that come apart, and give them a thorough clean with hot water, some bicarb & salt or this Cleaning Paste and some hard yakka!
 Then run the machine on a hot cycle with a cup of borax, sodium percarbonate or citric acid, with white vinegar in the softener dispenser.

 It couldn’t be easier than just using white vinegar and few drops of essential oils of choice.
 While the frangrance doesn’t really last on clothing, you will definitely smell when the rinse cycle starts!
 If you want to get fancy, I have a recipe using both salt and vinegar as a fabric softener here.